Warm, generous, compassionate, a giant among American historians,” is how one University of Chicago colleague of Dr. John Hope Franklin remembers him.

 Called “a towering historian” by Duke University President Richard Brodhead, Franklin’s scholarship influenced countless scholars and students, and his humble, unassuming nature touched everyone he came in contact with.

-A native of Oklahoma, Franklin earned his bachelor’s degree at Fisk University, where he would meet his wife Aurelia.
+A native of Oklahoma, Franklin earned his bachelor’s degree at Fisk University, where he would meet his wife, Aurelia.
 He would go on to earn a master’s and doctorate in history from Harvard University.
 Franklin taught at a number of institutions, including Fisk, St. Augustine’s College, North Carolina Central University, and Howard University.
-In 1956 he went to Brooklyn College where he would become the first Black historian to assume full professorship at a traditionally White institution.
+In 1956, he went to Brooklyn College where he would become the first Black historian to assume full professorship at a traditionally White institution.
 He also served as chairman of the Department of History.
-In 1964, he joined the faculty of the University of Chicago, serving as chairman of the Department of History from 1967 to 1970.
-At Chicago, he was the John Matthews Manly Distinguished Service Professor from 1969 to 1982, when he became Professor Emeritus.
+In 1964, he joined the faculty of UChicago, serving as chairman of the Department of History from 1967 to 1970.
+At the university, he was the John Matthews Manly Distinguished Service Professor from 1969 to 1982, when he became Professor Emeritus.

 Franklin’s contributions have been acknowledged with numerous awards and more than 130 honorary degrees.
 He treasured his students and the role of teacher.